tildearrow/furnace/src/asm/68k/amigatest/README.md

 put sample.bin, seq.bin and wave.bin in this directory.

-compile with vasm:
+type `make`. you need vasm (68000 with Mot syntax) in order for it to work. alternatively, type:

 ```
-vasmm68k_mot -Fhunkexe -kick1hunks player.s
+vasmm68k_mot -Fhunkexe -kick1hunks -nosym -o player player.s
 ```

-run a.out on Amiga. it should play the exported song.
+run `player` on Amiga. it should play the exported song.

 # sequence format